jack-200/CS151-Javazon/README.md

     - Confirm that the username exists and matches the provided password.
     - Adjust the size of the scene and inner contents, achieved by wrapping AnchorPane inside StackPane.
 - Users are notified of program flow through toast notifications (Jack).
+- Users can provide a rating and review for products (Jack).

 **Product Features:**

 - Main Product Page: Jack
-    - Dynamically updates layout based on window dimensions.
+    - Dynamic layout updates based on window dimensions.
     - Hosts and connects to various buttons and options.
+    - Sort by Price and Ratings (Youkyoung)
 - Individual Product Pages: Youkyoung
     - Click on the product name, which serves as a hyperlink, to open the product information page when pressed.
 Here, users can view product details, add reviews, make a purchase, or add the product to the shopping cart.
 After